JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 - `surface_impurity_density` (optional): the density profile of lithium (n-type) in the surface layer.
 - `neutral_impurity_density`: the density profile of the non-ionized impurity in the crystal.

+!!! note
-> Note that the fields `bulk_impurity_density` and `surface_impurity_density` do not need to be explicitly defined if `PtypePNJunctionImpurityDensity` is chosen as the overall impurity density profile.
+    The fields `bulk_impurity_density` and `surface_impurity_density` do not need to be explicitly defined if `PtypePNJunctionImpurityDensity` is chosen as the overall impurity density profile.

+!!! note
-> Note that temperature must be defined in `semiconductor.temperature` — it cannot be set only inside the charge drift model config, because the semiconductor temperature is also used independently for diffusion calculations during charge drift.
+    The temperature must be defined in `semiconductor.temperature` — it cannot be set only inside the charge drift model config, because the semiconductor temperature is also used independently for diffusion calculations during charge drift.
 Optionally, a `temperature` field can be added to the `charge_drift_model` config for validation: if provided, it must match `semiconductor.temperature` or an error is raised.
 If `semiconductor.temperature` is not set, a material-specific default is used (77 K for High Purity Germanium, 293 K otherwise) and a warning is issued — this applies even if a `temperature` is specified in the charge drift model config, since that field only validates, not sets, the semiconductor temperature.

 ### Custom Charge Drift Model